anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       to call nextLevel, but these values will never be the same.
       - in the function loadGameStats(), I overwrite destroyedBlockCount to 0.
 If destroyed blocks are not loaded into the game, there is no need to store the player's previous destroyedBlockCount.

+9. After incorporating the short paddle bonus, if there were multiple of that same bonus being caught by the paddle the paddle glitches.
+   - How the problem was solved:
+     The code responsible for changing the paddle width was updated to use `Platform.runLater()` each time the width was modified.
+This ensured that the UI updates occurred in a thread-safe manner.
+After applying the solution, the game was tested, and the glitch associated with frequent paddle resizing was no longer observed.
+The movement of the paddle remained smooth and glitch-free.